-10. (1) The Commissioner shall, in addition to such powers, duties and functions as this Act may confer upon or assign to him or her and such other functions as the Minister may impose upon him or her, be responsible for the efficient administration of the functions of the Commission.

-- (a) The Commissioner may delegate or assign any of his or her powers, duties or functions under this Act to the Deputy Commissioner or any other member of the Commission, but shall not be divested of any power so delegated and may amend or withdraw any decisison made by the Deputy Commissioner or such other member, as the case may be, in the exercise of any power so delegated. - (b) A delegation or assignment under paragraph (a) may be made subject to such conditions and restrictions as may be determined by the Commissioner, and any such condition or restriction may be withdrawn or amended by him or her.
+- (1) The Commissioner shall, in addition to such powers, duties and functions as this Act may confer upon or assign to him or her and such other functions as the Minister may impose upon him or her, be responsible for the efficient administration of the functions of the Commission. - (2) (a) The Commissioner may delegate or assign any of his or her powers, duties or functions under this Act to the Deputy Commissioner or any other member of the Commission or any person employed by the Ministry, but shall not be divested of any power so delegated and may amend or withdraw any decision made by the Deputy Commissioner or such other member or person, as the case may be, in the exercise of any power so delegated.

+[paragraph (a) amended by Act 6 of 2007]

-(3) The Minister may, with the approval of the National Assembly and after having afforded the Commissioner an opportunity to be heard, remove the Commissioner from his or her office before the expiration of his or her term of office, if the Minister is of the opinion that there are reasonable grounds for doing so, including -
+- (b) A delegation or assignment under paragraph (a) may be made subject to such conditions and restrictions as may be determined by the Commissioner, and any such condition or restriction may be withdrawn or amended by him or her. - (3) The Minister may, with the approval of the National Assembly and after having afforded the Commissioner an opportunity to be heard, remove the Commissioner from his or her office before the expiration of his or her term of office, if the Minister is of the opinion that there are reasonable grounds for doing so, including -

-- (a) continued ill health;

-- (b) misconduct;

-- (c) inability to efficiently carry out the functions of that office;

-- (d) where the Commissioner becomes subject to a disqualification referred to in section 8; or - (e) if such removal is in the public interest.

-(4) The Commissioner may resign from his or her office by written notice to the Minister.

-(5) Where the office of the Commissioner has become vacant in terms of subsection (3) or (4), or where the Commissioner has died, and the National Assembly is not in session, the Minister may designate the Deputy Commissioner or any other member of the Commission to act as Commissioner until such time as a Commissioner is appointed under section 6(1), but in no case shall the period of such designation be longer than the end of the next ensuing session of the National Assembly.
+- (a) continued ill health; - (b) misconduct; - (c) inability to efficiently carry out the functions of that office; - (d) where the Commissioner becomes subject to a disqualification referred to in section 8; or - (e) if such removal is in the public interest. - (4) The Commissioner may resign from his or her office by written notice to the Minister. - (5) Where the office of the Commssioner has become vacant in terms of subsection (3) or (4), or where the Commissioner has died, and the National Assembly is not in session, the Minister may designate the Deputy Commissioner or any other member of the Commission to act as Commissioner until such time as a Commissioner is appointed under section 6(1), but in no case shall the period of such designation be longer than the end of the next ensuing session of the National Assembly.